 If you are coming to SWTJC for the first time you will need to submit an application on "Apply Texas" as well as make arrangements to take a placement test before you can finish enrolling.
-Placement tests are administered to all incoming students to find out their current level of reading, mathematics, and writing skills.
-The results of these tests will determine which classes you will be enrolled in.
+Placement tests are administered to all incoming students to find out their current level of reading, mathematics, and English skills.
+The results of these tests will determine which English, mathematics, and/or reading classes you qualify to enroll in.